Rudolf Hamburger: Student years

 Rudolf Hamburger was taught to sketch by Friederich Iwan, a local artist, while he was still a boy.
 He successfully completed his schooling and moved to Munich to study architecture in 1922.
-The assassination of the Foreign Minister, Walter Rathenau, that year came as a particular blow.
+The assassination of the Foreign Minister, Walther Rathenau, that year came as a particular blow.
 Rathenau had been a close personal friend of his father's: the shocking event and the rising tide of right-wing extremism, which was particularly hard to miss in Munich, demonstrated the fragility of the new liberal-democratic political order.
 Contemporary architects by whom he was particularly influenced during his two years in the Bavarian capital included Theodor Fischer (1863–1938), Gabriel von Seidl and German Bestelmeyer (1874–1942).
 He moved to Dresden in 1924 where he studied for around a year, and met Richard Paulick, a fellow trainee architect who became a close friend.
 Their careers would frequently become entwined during the decades that followed.

-In 1925 Hamburger and Paulick moved on to the Technical University of Berlin, where they shared lodgings.
+In 1925 Hamburger and Paulick moved on to the Technische Hochschule in Berlin-Charlottenburg (now Technische Universität Berlin), where they shared lodgings.
 They were taught by Hans Poelzig, whom the students idolised.
 Poelzig renounced traditional teaching methods, instead holding classes in his studios at the Arts Academy, and giving his students tasks from his current commissions.
 Fellow students, as Hamburger later recalled, included alongside the (relatively) conventional German students, a Croiatian, an Austrian aristocrat, a Japanese who designed interiors in meticulously co-ordinated pastel shades, an anarchist and a Hungarian girl with a completely unjustified belief in her own genius.
 Often the group round his table also included a tall polite young man, a reticent and likeable youth keen, like the others, to master the architect's craft.
 The students, and almost everyone else, would learn more about Albert Speer after 1933.
 Rudolf Hamburger emerged with a degree in 1927.

 During 1926, while a student in Berlin, Rudolf Hamburger met Ursula Kuczynski, a qualified bookshop assistant.
 An unusual bookshop assistant, his new friend was also one of the six children of the distinguished demographer René Kuczynski.
 She had joined the Communist Party in May 1926 when she was just 19.
 Ursula was deeply committed politically and possessed of a formidable intellect.
 The two became friends and then lovers.
 They married in Berlin in 1929.